Best Overall Vacuum Cleaner

-Following the Eureka, the Shark APEX, the Shark Rotator, the Navigator Lift-Away Professional, the Dyson Cinetic, the Dyson Ball Animal 2, the Hoover Sprint QuickVac, and the Bissell Zing all earned a 7 out of 10 for their excellent performance when it comes to our Handling metric.
+Following the Eureka, the Shark APEX, the Shark Rotator, the Navigator Lift-Away Professional, the Dyson Cinetic, the Dyson Ball Animal 2, and the Bissell Zing all earned a 7 out of 10 for their excellent performance when it comes to our Handling metric.

 The Bissell Zing, Navigator Deluxe, and the Dyson Ball Animal 2 all are the best of this group at cleaning stairs.
 The Navigator Deluxe and the Dyson Ball Animal 2 both can clean our entire flight of stairs with its accessory hose, negating the need to carry the vacuum up to complete cleaning.
 The Navigator Deluxe is also lighter than the Dyson Ball Animal 2, making it slightly easier to use to clean longer flights of stairs.

 The Dyson Ball Animal 2 has an exceptional reach, able to clean the entire flight of stairs without needing to be moved.